web-ridge/gqlgen-sqlboiler/README.md

 WIP: Fetch sqlboiler preloads from graphql context
 TODO: generate CRUD resolvers based on mutations in graphql scheme

+## Case
+You have a personal project with a very big database and a 'Laravel API'.
+I want to be able to generate a new Golang GraphQL API for this project in no time.

 ## Example result of this plugin